clare-jisc/ultimate-wagtail-developers-course/lessons/link_to_lessons.md

 Lesson 12: [Mastering Wagtail CMS Page Context](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/page-context/) learn Page context manipulation.
 These techniques empower you to build more dynamic and content-rich Wagtail websites, offering a robust way to manage and display your data

 Lesson 13: [Mastering Custom Page Validation in Wagtail CMS](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/adding-page-validation/) customizing page validation to use extra layers of checks and balances.
-Whether it's triggering specific errors or putting a hard stop to saving a page
+Whether it's setting rules for content editors to abide by by triggering specific errors or putting a hard stop to saving a page

 Lesson 14: [Linking to Wagtail Pages with Validation and Custom Properties](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/linking-to-other-wagtail-pages/) interconnectivity, or, how to link one Wagtail page to another.
 Whether you're looking to set up a breadcrumb trail or link to deeper content

 Lesson 15: [How to Install a Release Candidate Version of Wagtail CMS](https://learnwagtail.com/courses/the-ultimate-wagtail-developers-course/how-to-install-a-wagtail-release-candidate/) taking a look at installing a release candidate—a new version of Wagtail that's in the testing phases before being "officially" released

 [return to top](#quick-links-to-useful-lessons)